arnirichard/binary_record_db/README.md

 6. All writes are appended to files to ensure data integrity in case of write failure
 7. Changes are written to write-ahead file to ensure performance
 8. Reads will include changes in write-ahead file
+9. Indexes can be created, which maintins a list of sorted records